Buying a house in The Netherlands?

 1. Information about you personally

-2. Information about the to be mortgaged property
+2. Information about the property to be mortgaged

 3. Information to substantiate your financial position